Wish Upon a Star: Plot

 While spending an evening outside searching for a shooting star to make their wish to switch back, they decide to spend one more day as each other.
 Hayley's task (in Alexia's body) is to convince her teachers that Alexia is not an "airhead," and Alexia (in Hayley's body) is to show Hayley how easily she can get a guy.
 Kyle starts to appreciate Alexia's new approach to life, wearing less makeup and caring less about clothes.
 He tells her he loves her, and Hayley (as Alexia) dismisses him, as she knows she will never be with him.
 The sisters’ plans work, and they both decide to switch back.
 Unfortunately, that night, they fall asleep early.
 Hayley wakes up in time to wish on a star.
 When she awakens the next morning, she finds that they didn't switch back and believes that they will never be able to return to their bodies, but does not tell Alexia.
 The next day, Kyle breaks up with Hayley (as Alexia).

 Alexia and Hayley attend the Winter Festival dance.
 On the pool bleachers, Hayley breaks down and tells Alexia that they cannot switch back.
 Alexia then confesses that she also saw the star when she was with Kyle and wished to become Hayley.
 In tears, Alexia confesses that she was bored with her life and that she had been jealous of Hayley's intellect and well-structured future plans.
 She reveals that on her first day as Hayley, she had discovered the daily bullying from their classmates that her sister and the other unpopular kids suffered through.
 From that moment on, Alexia regrets her past mistreatment of everyone.
-She mentions that she realized that her friends are shallow, that Kyle was planning to dump her over their self-imposed rules, and that she had no chance of getting into college due to her underachievement.
+She mentions that she realized that her friends are shallow, that because of self-imposed rules she'd have to dump Kyle, and that she had no chance of getting into college due to her underachievement.
 Alexia then mentions that with her intellect and planning, Hayley would never make Alexia's mistakes.

 Realizing that it was their simultaneous wish that caused the switch, Alexia and Hayley sit outside, and when they see a shooting star, together they wish to be themselves again.
 They open their eyes back in their own bodies.
 Hayley worries that it will be hard for her to remain neat and clean, but Alexia reassures her that she will have help.
 They then return to the Winter Festival.
 Alexia apologizes to Kyle, they kiss, and Alexia is crowned queen.
-Her friends apologize for their earlier behavior and decide to throw out the rules.
+Her friends apologize for their earlier behavior and decide to throw out the rules and remain friends.
 Alexia then dances on stage with her boyfriend, while Hayley finds their new neighbor Simon and dances with him.